-Overview: Castle Rock is nestled in grassy rolling hills under a massive sky about 30 miles south of Colorado's capital city of Denver.
-It is 15 miles east of the Rocky Mountain foothills and has sweeping plains and mountain views to the west and southwest, including that of majestic Pikes Peak.
+Castle Rock is nestled in grassy, gently rolling hills under a massive, majestic blue sky about 30 miles south of Colorado's capital city of Denver.
+It is 15 miles east of the Rocky Mountain foothills and has sweeping prairie and mountain views to the west and southwest, including that of rugged Pikes Peak.

-Once a sleepy mining outpost, Castle Rock has seen explosive growth in the last 20 years, more than quadrupling in size.
-It is now primarily a sprawling residential community, although vestiges of its rural Western roots are still visible (feed stores, corrals, etc. are sprinkled around town).
-The small downtown is cute and has one main street running through it.
-Most businesses and government buildings are along this street and a few others.
+Once a sleepy mining outpost, Castle Rock today is primarily a prosperous, spread-out residential community, although vestiges of its rural Western roots are still visible through its feed stores, saddle shops, corrals, etc. that are sprinkled about town.
+The chamring downtown has one main street running through it.
+Most businesses and government buildings are along this street and a few that radiate from it.
 A large outlet mall is on the northern edge of town.
-Twenty-seven percent of Castle Rock's land is open space and subdivisions are separated by open prairie.
+Nearly 30% percent of Castle Rock's land is open space and subdivisions are separated by open prairie.
 Older, organic neighborhoods mix with sleek new master planned communities, the largest of which is The Meadows.
 Restaurants are high-end, low-end and primarily national chains, although a few local eateries have some die hard fans.
 Seven golf courses are in and around town.

-Residents are generally affluent and well educated, with many commuting along Interstate 25 to work in south Denver's high-tech corridor.
-The town is named after a large castle-shaped rock on a bluff outside of town.
+Residents are generally affluent and well-educated, with many commuting along Interstate 25 to work in south Denver's high-tech corridor.
+The town is named after an imposing, castle-shaped rock on a nearby bluff.

 Climate: The city has a semi-arid climate and sits at 6,210 feet above sea level.
 Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are in the 20s, 30, 40s and 50s.
 The area receives 15 inches of rain and 60 inches of snow per year on average.
 Humidity is practically non-existent.